 Of course, these relationships do not just come about by accident, and you will need to put in some hard work.
 Perhaps dogs and kids get on so well because they are so similar – both need established ground rules, and will break them unless you are firm and uncompromising.
 Both can be unpleasant and even embarrassing if they are spoilt.

 But brought up properly and responsibly, both can be the most wonderful, life-affirming things to happen to your family.
-Do your homework, agree the ground rules, and you are ready to head to Douglas Hall Kennels and find your new family member.
+Do your homework, agree the ground rules, and you are ready to find your new family member.

 Of course, a dog is going to need plenty of care, attention and walks from the adults too.
 If you want to leave the majority of the care to your child, a rabbit might be a better choice, at least until they are a little older.
 Rabbits are naturally sociable and as long as they are handled regularly from a young age, will be friendly towards humans.